Based in New York City, these internships are available for the following periods:

-- reading, commenting on and drafting documents related to current arbitration cases;
+- reading, commenting on and drafting documents related to current arbitration cases

 - assisting with tasks related to educational events and conferences

-- a cover letter (no model provided), describing in detail the arbitration/mediation classes you have taken and your professional experience(s) in relation to arbitration/mediation.
+- a cover letter, describing in detail the arbitration/mediation classes taken and professional experience in relation to arbitration/mediation.

 Applications will be reviewed on a rolling basis.
 Only successful applicants will be contacted.
-No phone calls please.

 SICANA, Inc. is an equal opportunity employer and as such, prohibits discriminatory actions and treatment of applicants that are based on race, color, religion, creed, gender, marital status, national origin, disability, age, veteran status, on-the-job injury, sexual orientation, genetic predisposition, carrier status, political affiliation or belief.
 Decisions are made without consideration of these or any other factors that employers are prohibited by law from considering.
 The foregoing should not be construed as an offer or guarantee of an internship.

 If chosen for an internship, you must be able to provide us with the necessary documents that substantiate your ability to hold a paid – or unpaid Internship – in the US.
 Additionally, you must ensure that you have the necessary personal health insurance and third-party liability insurance (if you plan on driving a privately-owned vehicle) while an intern at SICANA.
 No such insurance coverage is offered by SICANA, Inc.